FERPA policies on access to student records

 Directory information (public)

-The following information is public, unless a student has requested non-disclosure (suppress):
+The following information is public per Board of Regents policy, unless a student has requested non-disclosure (suppression):

 - Email address